jvrglr/Scripts_and_notes/Git-Github_notes.md

-### Git
+### Git notes

 ## Basic concepts
-* *repository*: A **folder**, usually hidden and called ".git" that git uses to track for changes in the project.
+* **repository**: A *folder*, usually hidden and called ".git" that git uses to track for changes in the project.

 ## Basic commands
-* *git init*:  Creates the repository in the folder where git init was executed.
+* **git init**:  Creates the repository in the folder where git init was executed.
 This should be the first command.
+* **git add filename**: Adds changes in filename to be stored. git add . : add all changes. git add *.extension : add all changes in the files with extension named "extension".
 * git merge Branch_name **Merges the specified branch into the currently active branch**
 * git branch -d Branch_name **Delete branch**
 * git log **History of commits**